vishwakarma09/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 Some dictionary items are `permanent`, meaning they are loaded when the system starts up, either from the dictionary or from data in layer 0 and layer 1.
 Other dictionary items are `transient`.
-They come into existence as a result of user input and will disappear when that volley is complete.
+They come into existence as a result of user input or script execution and will disappear when that volley is complete.
 They may live on in text as data stored in the user's topic file and will reappear again during the next volley when the user data is reloaded.
 Words like dogs are not in the permanent dictionary but will get created as transient entries if they show up in the user's input.

 The dictionary consists of `WORD` entries, stored in hash buckets when the system starts up.
 The hash code is the same for lower and upper case words, but upper case adds 1 to the bucket it stores in.
 This makes it easy to perform lookups where we are uncertain of the proper casing (which is common because casing in user input is unreliable).
 The system can store multiple ways of upper-casing a word.

 Facts are simply triples of words that represent relationships between words.
 The ontology structure of CS is represented as facts (which allows them to be queried).
 Words are hierarchically linked using facts (using the `is` verb).
-Word are conceptually linked (defined in a `~concept`) using facts with the verb `member`.
+Words are conceptually linked (defined in a `~concept` or as keywords of a `topic`) using facts with the verb `member`.

 Word entries have lists of facts that use them as either subject or verb or object so that when you do a query like
 ```
 ^query(direct_ss dog love ?)
 ```
 CS will retrieve the list of facts that have dog as a subject and consider those.
 And all those values of fields of a fact are words in the dictionary so that they will be able to be queried.

 Queries like
 ```
 ^query(direct_v ? walk ?)
 ```
 function by having a byte code scripting language stored on the query name `direct_v`.
 This byte code is defined in `LIVEDATA`
 (so you can define new queries) and is executed to perform the query.
 Effectively facts create graphs and queries are a language for walking the edges of the graph.

 ChatScript support user variables, for considerations of efficiency and ease of reference by scripters.
 Variables could have been represented as facts, but it would have increased processing speed, local memory, and user file sizes, not to mention made scripts harder to read.

 # Memory Management